lanrat/certgraph/README.md

 Usage of ./certgraph: [OPTION]...
 HOST...
   -depth uint
         maximum BFS depth to go (default 20)
-  -parallel uint
+  -json
+        print the graph as json
+  -list
+        only print the domains found and not the entire graph -parallel uint
         number of certificates to retrieve in parallel (default 10) -port uint